THarmse/End_of_Module_Assignment-ClientServerNetwork/README.md

   Run client in terminal 2
   `python -m client.client_app`
   Click http://127.0.0.1:5000 to run the client on localhost

-* Run the project on different machines
+* To experience the system in its live hosted environment on AWS:
-  * Open the following links on a different machine
+  * Launch both of the following URLs in your web browser:
     * https://livclient.naiva.co.za:5000/
     * https://livserver.naiva.co.za:5001/